github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ### Links to specific sections of articles

-When we link to specific sections of articles, we want to make sure the link is descriptive enough so that someone knows they are in the correct spot after following a link.
+Links to specific sections of articles must be descriptive enough that someone understands that they are in the correct spot after following a link.

 To link to a specific header in the same article, use this format:

 ```markdown
 For more information, see "[HEADER TITLE](#HEADER-TITLE)."
 ```

+Same-page section links do **not** work with `AUTOTITLE`.
+Instead, you must type out the full header text.

 To link to a specific header in a different article, use this format: